 If you have what it takes to be a W&M student, our Office of Financial Aid will help you find a way to pay for it.
 Through a combination of financial aid options including grants, loans and work study —we'll make sure you graduate with as little debt as possible.

-The James Monroe Scholars Program is a designation offered each year to the top 10-15% of all admitted undergraduate students.
-All applicants are considered for this program and no separate application is needed.
-Notification is sent from the Office of Undergraduate Admission in March.
-Monroe Scholars receive a $3000 summer research stipend to explore an academic area of their choice.
-Other benefits to this program include: special housing option during freshman year, special consideration in the appointment of freshman advisors, priority course registration as an entering freshman and the invitation to take part in a series of additional seminars.
-If an enrolling William & Mary student is not offered the Monroe Scholar designation during the admission process, it is possible for the student to become a Monroe Scholar at the end of his or her freshman year.
-Rising sophomores who have done exceptionally well academically (typically a cumulative GPA of a 3.8) are invited to apply for seats in the Monroe Scholars Program through the Charles Center.
+The James Monroe Scholars Program offers a $3000 summer research stipend to approximately 10% of accepted freshmen, empowering selected scholars to explore an academic area of their choice.
+Benefits to this program include a special housing option during freshman year, special consideration in the appointment of freshman advisors, priority course registration as an entering freshman and the invitation to take part in additional seminars.
+Rising sophomores who have done exceptionally well academically (typically a cumulative GPA of 3.8), and who were not offered the Monroe Scholar designation during the college admission process, are invited to apply for seats in the Monroe Scholars Program through the Charles Center.

 William & Mary encourages students to seek outside scholarships.
 Local scholarships tend to be far less competitive since many of them offer smaller amounts of money.
 Be mindful however, that several small scholarships may add up to a substantial amount!
 Check with your guidance counselor, the newspaper, greek organizations, your parents’ employers or religious bodies in your area for scholarship opportunities and deadlines.
 Below is a listing of national scholarships; several target students of color: